rmorishima/PBHYB/README.md

 # PBHYB

-Click raw for better reading
+Click the "Raw" button for better reading

 Source files for a particle-based hybrid code for planet formation Instruction for particle-based hybrid code (PBHYB) for planetary accretion